 In general, bold, astringent black teas (or red teas, as they are known in China and Taiwan) will be your best bets for adding milk and sugar.
 This includes many single-origin teas from India (with the exception of Darjeeling), Sri Lanka (formerly Ceylon), Indonesia, and parts of Africa and South America.
 You may also enjoy either addition in any of the popular tea blends, including English breakfast and Earl Grey.

 Earl Grey tea has as many preferences for drinking it as it has loyal fans.
 In England, it is often sweetened and a splash of lemon is added, though milk is rarely used.
-In the United States, however, it's common to add milk.
-Then again, many people prefer it as is.
+In the United States, it's common to add milk to that type of tea, but many people prefer it as is.

 Some green teas, such as Gunpowder green tea, can benefit from a little sugar.
-However, white teas, oolong teas, pu-erh teas, and most green teas are rarely enhanced with sugar.
+White teas, oolong teas, pu-erh teas, and most green teas are rarely enhanced with sugar.
 There are several theories as to why.
-For example, many people think that white teas are too delicate and oolong is too complex for any enhancements.
+For example, some people think that white teas are too delicate and oolong is too complex for any enhancements.

 Special Milk Teas